NeshJesse/pomodoro/pr.md

 ### Setup Instructions
 Step-by-step instructions to see how the code runs:
 1. Visit 'https://neshjesse.github.io/pomodoro/'
-2. Click "Enable Sound Notifications" button when prompted
+2. Click "Enable Sound Notifications" button when prompted and confirm your machine is not muted and has a good volume precentage
 3. Allow permissions when Chrome shows the notification permission dialog
 4. Enter desired timer duration in minutes (1-999)
 5. Click "Start" to begin your focus session